Asia shares rise, dollar near three-week low after Fed comments

 The euro was down a tad at US$1.1376 after hitting a three-week high of US$1.1402 overnight.

-Against the Japanese yen, the greenback held steady at 110.53 yen per dollar.
+Against the Japanese yen, the greenback held steady at ¥110.53 per dollar.

 Oil futures rose slightly on Tuesday after news that OPEC planned to continue production cuts despite Trump criticizing the producer group for rising crude prices a day earlier.